sebawita/articles/Introduction-to-Nativescript.md

 ![How Does This Work Diagram](./images/how-does-this-work.png "How does this work?")

-All of this means that you can access any function and any type available in each platforms API.
+# Metadata Generating Process

-# Metadata Generating Process -> Day Zero support
+It is important to understand where the **Metadata** comes from.

-We don’t have a bunch of people who build the API translations for each platform.
+There are too many functions and types in each platform for someone to manualy build the API translations.
-But instead we have the {N} Metadata generating processes – the way it works, if you point it at Android SDK it will build the representation of everything in there.
-All functions and types.
+But instead this is handled by the **Metadata generating processes** – the way it works, if you point it at Android SDK it will build the representation of everything in there.
 And the same thing happens for iOS as well.

 Metadata gets rebuilt every time you build the app.
 And to make it better, if you add a 3rd party Native plugin/library, the Metadata generating process will also include the additional metadata.

 So because of that mechanism {N} provides Day Zero support.
 So when a new version of a platform comes out, all you have to do is rebuild your app against that version of the platform.
-For instance we already support Android M, which was announced at Google io.
-Without us having to make any changes to the bridge.
+For instance if iOS were to introduce a **Teleport functionality**, then all you would need to do is to get the latest version of Xcode and you would be able to use it straight away.
+Just imagine, with a few lines of code your iPhone could bend the reality and travel through space and time.

 # NPM modules ???